NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     terminate
 </pre>

-<p>A series of whenes at the same level in that clause all start waiting for any of them to be triggered.
+A series of whenes at the same level in that clause all start waiting for any of them to be triggered.
 When a when receives an event thrown below it or at it, the nested clause below it becomes active.
 Then the clauses below it become active and are performed down to the wheness one level below.
-The whenes at that level go from inactive to active, now waiting for their events to occur.</p>
+The whenes at that level go from inactive to active, now waiting for their events to occur.

-<p>The <strong>when beforeTime(time)</strong> becomes active when the option itself is first activated, and remains active until <strong>time</strong>.
+The **when beforeTime(time)** becomes active when the option itself is first activated, and remains active until **time**.
 Being active it wakes up the when choiceOf(Holder).
 This when specifies the event that gives the contract its nature as an option -- the choice of its holder to exercise it or not.
 If the Holder chooses to do so, the Holder gets the stock (rightA) from the Counterparty (the writer of the call option) in exchange for the money (rightB).
-The dancing elves then move from the when clause to the swap clause:</p>
+The dancing elves then move from the when clause to the swap clause:

 <pre>
 when beforeTime(time)